nimbusscale/TheBestest/README.md

+TheBestest is a mobile app that allows you to keep track of your favorite things.

 TheBestest is a project I've casually worked on over the summer to learn about AWS serverless services.
 I had initially envisioned building a mobile app utilizing an API based on Lambda, API GW, Cognito, and DynamoDB.
 All services I had never used before.
 While I did work on developing the API a bit, the project really ended up focusing more of building out a serverless pipeline expanded the project to also leverage CodePipeline, CodeBuild and StepFunction.

 Initially I had hoped to use CodePipeline right out of the box, but as I was building things out its shortcomings became apparent.
 While I would almost certainly be the only one to work on TheBestest, I wanted to create a pipeline that could handle multiple developers and multiple parallel feature branches.
 CodePipeline was limited to pulling directly from GitHub form a single predefined branch.
 This didn't work well in the scenario I wanted to plan for.